- Purchase the complete Expat Arrivals Montreal Guide (PDF)

 Language in schools in Montreal

 All children in Quebec are encouraged to attend French-language public schools.
 However, there are also English-language public schools for children who have already received some of their education in English.
-This service is, however, only available to children whose parents are Canadian citizens.

-In French language schools, English is taught as a second language and English immersion programmes are also available.
+In French-language schools, English is taught as a second language and English-immersion programmes are also available.
 There are also fully bilingual schools in Quebec, where both English and French are taught as a first language.
 Many of the private schools in Montreal are also bilingual.

 Private schools in Montreal

 A large proportion of children in Montreal attend private schools.
 This is because the government subsidises certain private schools that meet its requirements.
-Most private schools are high schools and many are affiliated with a certain religion.
+Most private schools are high schools, and many are affiliated with a certain religion.